 11 December 2018

-Imagine Me and You (starring Piper Perabo)
+Imagine Me and You (Piper Perabo)

 It starts well.
 Rachel (Piper Perabo) is about to get married to her best friend and lover Hector (Matthew Goode), whose name is bizarrely abbreviated to ‘Heck’.
 Heck’s best man Cooper (Darren Boyd) is evidently a promiscuous womaniser, and has no desire to settle down.
 Cooper is rather attracted to Lucy (Lena Headey) who is employed as the florist for the wedding.
 She is also, a little confusingly, involved in the wedding party - meeting people, having a drink, even dancing.